unartig/sepsis_osc/typst/main_thesis.typ

     align(left, [Systolic blood pressure $<=$ 100 mm Hg]),
   ))
 )
-#todo[center]
 Patients fulfilling at least two of these criteria have an increased risk of organ failure.
 While the #acr("qSOFA") has a significantly reduced complexity and is faster to assess it is not as accurate as the #acr("SOFA") score, meaning it has less predictive validity for in-house mortality @SOFAscore.

-== Biology of Sepsis and Cytokine Storms <sec:sepbio>
+== Biology of Sepsis <sec:sepbio>
-The hosts dysregulated response to an infection connected to the septic condition is driven by the release of an unreasonable amount of certain signaling proteins, so called _cytokines_ @Jarczak2022storm.
+This part tries to give an introduction into the biological phenomena that underlie sepsis.
+First we take a look on the way tissue is reacting to local infections or injuries on a cellular level in @sec:cell and how this escalates to _cytokine storms_ in @sec:storm and this ends with systemic organ failure in @sec:fail.

+Certain details and specificities are left out when not essential for the understanding of this project.
+The interested reader should refer to the primary resources provided throughout this section.
+=== Cellular Description <sec:cell>
+Human organ tissue can be differentiated into two broad cell-families called _parenchymal_ and _stroma_ which are separated by a boundary consisting of _basal lamina_.
+The parenchymal cells conduct the specific function of the organ, with every organ hosting distinct parenchymal cells, everything else is part of the stroma, including the structural or connective tissue, blood vessels and nerves.
+When a pathogen enters the body the first line of non-specific defense, the innate immune system @InnateImmuneSystemWiki, gets activated.
+Besides the so called resident-immune-cells (most prominently macrophages) also the stroma cells are able to detect the pathogen via pattern-recognition-receptors and will start releasing signaling proteins, so called _cytokines_ @Zhang2007cyto.

-Cytokines are a broad family of different cells which play a special role in the communication between other, both neighboring and distant, cells @Zhang2007cyto, this includes immune-cell to immune-cell or immune-cell to other cell types.
+Cytokines are a diverse group of signaling proteins which play a special role in the communication between other, both neighboring and distant cells, and will attract circulating immune cells @Zhang2007cyto.
-In the innate immune system, i.e. the body's first line of non-specific defense @InnateImmuneSystemWiki they regulate the production of anti- and pro-inflammatory immune cells which help with the elimination of pathogens and trigger the healing process right after.
+Generally cytokines, besides being involved in the growing process of blood cells, regulate the production of anti- and pro-inflammatory immune cells which help with the elimination of pathogens and trigger the healing process right after.
-They are also involved in the growing process of red and white blood cells.

-One specialty of these relatively simple cells is that they can be produced by immune cells or non-immune cells, with different cells being able to produce the same cytokine.
+One specialty of these relatively simple proteins is that they can be produced by almost every other cell, with different cells being able to produce the same cytokine.
 Further, cytokines are redundant, meaning targeted cells can show identical responses to different cytokines @House2007cyto, these features seems to fulfill some kind of safety mechanism to guarantee vital communication flow.
-After coming to life cytokines have relatively a short half-life (only a few minutes) but through cascading-effects the cytokines can have substantial impact on their micro-environment.
+After release cytokines have relatively a short half-life (only a few minutes) but through cascading-effects the cytokines can have substantial impact on their micro-environment.

+=== Cytokine Storms <sec:storm>
+The hosts dysregulated response to an infection connected to the septic condition is driven by the release of an unreasonable amount of cytokines.
-Normally, the release of inflammatory cytokines automatically fades out once the initial pathogen is controlled.
+Normally, the release of inflammatory cytokines automatically fades out once the initial pathogen is controlled and the host returns to a healthy and balanced state, the _homeostasis_.
 In certain scenarios a disturbance to the regulatory mechanisms triggers a chain reaction, followed by a massive release of cytokines.
 It is further coupled with self-reinforcement of other regulatory mechanisms @Jarczak2022storm, leading to a continuous and uncontrolled release of cytokines that fails to shut down.
-This overreaction, called _cytokine storm_, is often harmful to the hosts body and can lead to multi organ failure, like in sepsis, and subsequently death.
-In these cases, the damage done by the immune system's reaction is magnitudes greater than the triggering infection itself.
+With this overreaction, called _cytokine storm_, the immune system's reaction damages the body while being magnitudes greater than the triggering infection itself.

 Even though the quantity of cytokines roughly correlates with disease severity, concentrations of cytokines vary between patients and even different body-parts making a distinction between an appropriate reaction and a harmful one almost impossible @Jarczak2022storm.
-Out of all cytokines, only a very small subset or secondary markers can be measured blood samples to evaluate increased cytokine activity.
+Out of all cytokines, only a very small subset or secondary markers can be measured through blood samples to detect increased cytokine activity.
-This makes them hard to study and little useful as direct indicators of pathogenesis or prediction purposes.
+This makes them hard to study in general and little useful as direct indicators of pathogenesis or prediction purposes.
-Since the 90s there has been a lot of research focused on cytokines and their role in the innit immune system and overall activation behavior.
+Since the 90s there has been a lot of research focused on cytokines and their role in the innate immune system and overall activation behavior.
 But to this day no breakthrough has been done and underlying principles have not been uncovered.

-Another branch of research, the study of "omics", such as cytomics, genomics, epigenomics, transcriptomics, proteomics, and metabolomics, was very recently able to homogenize the pathologies of sepsis but to unfold their full potential larger scale studies are still necessary @Isac2024OComplex. #todo[wichtig aber wie verknüpfen?]

-#TODO[
-  What happens with the organs in the storm?
-  What about parenchymal cells?]
+=== Systemic Consequences and Organ Failure <sec:fail>
+While more and more cytokines flood not only the infected areas, surrounding parts of the tissue and circulation are also affected.
+This disrupts the metabolism of parenchymal cells due to a deficiency in oxygen and nutrients.
+The cells switch from an oxygen-based metabolism to an anaerobic glycolysis @Prieto2016Anaerobic, generating energy less efficiently from glucose.
+As a result, metabolic by-products such as lactate accumulate, leading to cellular dysfunction.
+At the same time, the cells' mitochondria start to fail, blood vessels become leaky and tiny blood cogs form, further reduce cell functionality.
+These processes cause progressive cell death and ultimately organ failure.
+When multiple organs fail simultaneously, the condition becomes irreversible @Sepsis3.
+Multi-organ-failure is the final and most lethal stage of sepsis, with each additional affected organ the mortality increases drastically.

 == The need for sepsis prediction <sec:sepwhy>
 #TODO[Important to finish]
-== Maybe Treatment <sec:septreat>